BirWri/CS50BirWri/README.md

 ---
 #### Instance

 The instance folder has been included in the `.gitignore` file, which means it won't be added to the GitHub repositry.
 Anything sensitive can be added to this folder as it stays on the local device.
-The folder includes the file with the SECRET_KEY, the configurations file and the database of the web application.
-I have now isolated my configurations to a separate file and pull the SECRET_KEY from an environment variable (`.env`).
+The folder includes the file with the SECRET_KEY(`.env file`), the configurations file (`config.py`) and the database of the web application(`flaskr.sqlite`).
+I have now isolated my configurations to a separate file and pull the SECRET_KEY from an environment variable file `.env`.

 ---
 ##### .env